 Additionally, on September 20, 2013, Law No. 26,893 was enacted, establishing changes to the Income Tax Law, and determining, among other things, an obligation respecting such tax as a single and final payment of 10% on dividends paid in cash or in kind (except in shares) to foreign beneficiaries and individuals residing in Argentina, in addition to the 35% retention mentioned above.
 The dispositions of this Law came in force on September 23, 2013, date of its publication in the Official Gazette.

 Non-controlling interest

-Corresponds to the 30% interest in the net assets and income of MetroGAS, representing the rights on shares that are not owned by the Company.
+Corresponds to the interest in the net assets acquired and net income of MetroGAS (30%) and YPF Tecnología (49%), representing the rights on shares that are not owned by YPF.

 1.b.18) Business combinations